winterwolf/typedobject/readme.md

 - [ ] In my dreams (very hard or impossible tasks):
   - [ ] Integration with [lua-language-server][1]:
     - [ ] Remove Object.assert and make auto-assertions, based on comments.
-    - [ ] Remove classname definitions and make them based on comments.
+    - [ ] Remove classname definitions and make them based on something.
   - [ ] Generate wiki based on code and comments.

 ...
 Something is missing?
 [Request] your features!